Tuk-tuks parked on the side of a busy road near Central World.

 Núcleo Editorial, CC BY 2.0, via Flickr.

-Also, Bolt isn’t available everywhere.
-It’s only in Bangkok, Chiang Mai, Phuket, and Pattaya.
+• Availability: Bolt operates in select cities, including Bangkok, Chiang Mai, Phuket, and Pattaya.

 Other Transportation Options